avinashjha0873/SpringBoard/Amazon_Product_Rating_Prediction/Reports_and_Proposal/Project_Report.md

 It involves 2 things:-

 * The vocabulary of the words.
-* A measure of presend of known words.
+* A measure of presence of known words.

 ```python